 - Plugins that create a new post for each translation of a post.
 These plugins then link the separate posts together and provide an indicator that one is a translated copy of the other.
 Examples are WPML, xili-language and Polylang.

 - Plugins that store all the translations of a post in the original post.
-An example is qTranslate.
+An example is qTranslate X.

 - Plugins that automatically generate a translated copy of all your pages using an external service.
-Examples are Transposh and Global Translator.
+Such as LocoTranslate or Weglot Translate.

 - Plugins that link together separate WordPress installations for each language.
 An example is Multisite Language Switcher.

 Every approach has its advantages and disadvantages.
-If you want to explore the pros and cons of each, visit the WP codex and read more about your choices.
+If you would like to explore the pros and cons of each, please visit the “How to choose the right multilingual solution” at WP codex and read more about your choices.

 The purpose of this tutorial is to pick one of these methods and show you how it works.
 This will not be an exhaustive manual for implementing multi-language sites, but you will be able to manage more than one language with the techniques demonstrated.